ben-dh3/http_server/README.md

 Server made using [this](https://bhch.github.io/posts/2017/11/writing-an-http-server-from-scratch/) tutorial as guidance, with added POST request functionality.

-Made for the purpose of understanding the HTTP protocol, the HTTP server is built on a TCP echo server made using Python's socket library.
+Made for the purpose of understanding the HTTP protocol, the HTTP server is built on a TCP server made using Python's socket library.

 In the future I intend to write an article explaining HTTP and TCP and how this server works.